drgimpfen/Docker-Archiver/README.md

 **Behavior for non-mounted stacks:** If a stack directory is not available via a bind mount, the archiver will use the path as it appears inside the container (the container-side path) when running compose commands; it will not attempt to use host-only paths that are not mounted into the container.

-**Fallback & compatibility**: If no bind mounts are detected the legacy `/local` path will be scanned to maintain compatibility with older deployments.

 **Important:** Host and container paths must match for bind mounts (e.g. `- /opt/stacks:/opt/stacks`).
 The archiver uses the container-side path it detects as the working directory for `docker compose` commands.

 <a name="troubleshooting-bind-mount-warnings"></a>